raspberrypilearning/python-web-server-with-flask/worksheet.md

 ## Installing pip and Flask

-First you're going to find your Raspberry Pi's IP address and install the Flask package.
+First you're going to install the Flask package.
 Make sure you're online before you start.

 1. Start by opening a Terminal window from the taskbar or applications menu: